playframework/playframework/documentation/manual/working/commonGuide/database/AccessingAnSQLDatabase.md

 Play does not provide any database drivers.
 Consequently, to deploy in production you will have to add your database driver as an application dependency.

-For example, if you use MySQL5, you need to add a [[dependency| SBTDependencies]] for the connector:
+For example, if you use MySQL5, you need to add a [[dependency| sbtDependencies]] for the connector:

 @[jdbc-driver-dependencies](code/database.sbt)